JuanSierra99/wedeliver/README.md

 firebase login
 ```

+> Note: Logging in with your Google account using firebase login allows you to authenticate and access your Firebase projects from the command line.

 #### Initiate Your Project

 ```bash
   firebase init
 ```

-> This command will add hosting and Firestore to our project.
+> Note: Running firebase init will add hosting and Firestore to our project.
 You'll notice that Firebase will add files as it progresses.
 Since we're using Vite, and its build tool includes static files in the 'dist' directory, make sure to configure the public file to be 'dist' (can also be configured in /firebase.json).
 You can follow along with the console output below for guidance.

 ```bash
      ######## #### ########  ######## ########     ###     ######  ########